 If you have a ThankYou Rewards credit card such as the Citi Premier℠ Card or the Citi Prestige® Card, you can massively expand the value you can get for your points.

-That’s because if you pair your Double Cash card with a credit card like the Citi Premier card, you can transfer your ThankYou Points to airlines for flights like Etihad first class and Lufthansa first class, greatly increasing the value of your points.
+That’s because if you pair your Double Cash card with a credit card like the Citi Premier card, you can transfer your ThankYou Points to all of Citi’s hotel and airline partners for flights like Etihad first class and Lufthansa first class, greatly increasing the value of your points.

 To be specific, converting your points this way can increase their value by 60%, up to around 1.6 cents each.